Swan Private Insight Update #15

 However, five decades later, for all of its accomplishments, VISA had fallen short of its intended purposes and ideals in Dee Hock’s eyes.
 He lamented this, saying “by the standards of what VISA might have become and what it ought to be, it would be a lie to deny a strong sense of failure.”

 What happened?
-In the inception of NBI, a “Proof of Stake” mechanism was slipped into its founding documents which would eventually allow those with the most revenue to begin slightly manipulating the system and using their position and power to their advantage.
+In the inception of NBI, a “Proof-of -stake” mechanism was slipped into its founding documents which would eventually allow those with the most revenue to begin slightly manipulating the system and using their position and power to their advantage.

 Each member would have one vote for every thousand dollars of sales volume transacted by their BankAmericard customers in the preceding year.
 Service fees would be one-quarter of one percent of that same sales volume.
 A single at-large director would be solely elected by banks having less than a minimal percent of the volume.
 Any bank having more than 15 percent of the sales volume of the system could appoint a director.